cliambrown/tvexec/README.md

 #### Directory Scan just goes on forever

 This can take a few minutes, which on a computer screen can feel like an hour.
 If it's really frozen, just reload the page and try again.
+(See notes after step 1 above.)

 #### Selected the wrong TVDB show and now all that show's episodes have incorrect names *(Note: try to avoid this)*